-Horizontal air handler installation is most common in attics and crawl spaces, while vertical installs are more common in basements, garages, and dedicated closets.
+Horizontal air handler installation is most common in attics and crawl spaces, while vertical installations are more common in basements, garages, and dedicated closets.

 Additional costs may incur, depending on the location:

-- Attic insulation costs $1.50 to $3.00 per square foot and improves efficiency for an air handler installed in an attic.
+Attic insulation costs $1.50 to $3.00 per square foot and improves energy efficiency for an air handler installed in an attic.

 Cost to move air handler

 Moving an air handler costs $1,500 to $3,000 and requires altering ductwork, moving the drain line, and running new electrical connections.
 Relocating an air handler may also require installing a new line set or reconfiguring a gas line.

 UV light for air handler cost